danieldreier/serf-demo/README.md

+# This project has moved
+Note that this has mostly been merged into the [puppet-serf](https://github.com/davidcollom/puppet-serf) module as the Vagrantfile.
+Future development is likely to take place there and may or may not be sync'd back here.

 Vagrant-based Serf Demo
 =======================

 This is intended as the fastest way to get hands-on experience with [serf](http://www.serfdom.io/).
 This is a wholesale copy of R.I.
 Pienaar's excellent [mcollective-vagrant](https://github.com/ripienaar/mcollective-vagrant) repo, which demonstrates mcollective.

 How to use
 ----------